abinit/abinit/doc/developers/new_testsuite.md

 ## Proof of concept implementation

-The output of data should use a machine readable format, preferably human readable but not necessarily.
+The output of data should use a machine-readable format, preferably human readable but not necessarily.
 This format could be YAML which is already used in a few situations in ABINIT, JSON (for its great support) or NetCDF (already used in Abipy).
 Post processing tools may be available like plotting and